bphung45/CheckersAI/README.txt

 Programmed by Jung Won Lee and Benjamin Phung

 Instructions:
-1) Place all folders in the src into the src of a new Java project.
+1) Place all folders into the src of a new Java project.

-2) To open Checkers GUI, open the class CheckersGUI and run.
+2) To open Checkers GUI, open the class CheckersGUI in the folder mcts and run it.
    A window should pop up.

 3) Select game mode by hitting the "New Game" button.